-Though there are notable and impressive examples of programs and institutions that excel, these are exceptions and do not reflect the general situation.
-The institutions that educate are often staffed by poorly trained, underpaid, uninspired personnel.
+Committed Jews who seek educational and cultural opportunities for themselves and their children may be fortunate enough to find a number of excellent programs.
+Unfortunately, however, in many instances what passes for Jewish education is neither strong on substance nor appealing in form.
+The notable and impressive examples of programs and institutions that excel represent the exception, rather than the rule.
+The institutions that educate are often staffed by poorly trained, underpaid, uninspired personnel whose performance and confidence are further undermined by a lack of community support.
 Those who have developed the curriculum and educational methods of many institutions have not taken advantage of promising advances in the field of education and the social sciences.
-They have not learned how to use the contribution of Jewish scholarship or the enormous educational potential of the state of Israel.
-The structure, the content and personnel of many institutions are not able to meet the challenge that must be faced if we are to avoid losing large numbers of Jews.
+They have not learned how to derive the greatest possible advantage from the contributions of Jewish scholarship or the enormous educational potential of the state of Israel.
+The structure, content, and personnel of many institutions are not able to meet the challenge that must be faced if we are to improve the quality of life--Jewish life--of large numbers of Jewish people.

 Only if Judaism is able to compete in the marketplace of ideas can we expect young Jews to engage in exploring what a serious Jewish commitment would entail.
 Only if the ideas of Judaism are seen in the context of those issues that engage the hearts and minds of thinking people in an open society can we expect Jews to invest the time and energy required to understand what it means to decide to live as a Jew.

-To meet the challenge of educating Jews who are fully accepted in an open society, the organized Jewish community must be prepared to make a greater investment of thought, energy and money in the agencies that have the greatest potential for rallying our youth and their parents--schools, camps, community centers.
+To met the challenge of educating Jews who are fully accepted in an open To command the attention it deserves in the complex and dynamic marketplace of ideas, Judaism needs a "competitive edge."
+The organized Jewish community must, therefore, be prepared to make a greater investment of thought, energy and money in the agencies that have the greatest potential for rallying our youth and their parents--schools, camps, community centers--each, in its own way, an educational institution.
 Our goal must be to develop a new kind of education that can respond adequately to the new reality of Jewish life in America.